bnhf/openvpn-tap-external-web-ui/README.md

 ## Todo

-* arm64 version for the Raspberry Pi
+* ARMv7 version for the Raspberry Pi -- Done!
-* Update "Memory usage" on the status page to display data from the host, rather than the container
+* Update "Memory usage" on the status page to display more accurate data
+* Add certificate revocation from the GUI -- currently can be done only from the commandline

 ## License